ACINQ/eclair/README.md

 More precisely, this is an implementation of Rusty's [deployable lightning](https://github.com/ElementsProject/lightning/raw/master/doc/deployable-lightning.pdf).
 In particular it uses the same wire protocol, and almost the same state machine.

+## Overview
+The general idea is to have an actor per channel, everything being non-blocking.

+A "blockchain watcher" is responsible for monitoring the blockchain, and sending events (eg. when the anchor is spent).

 ## Modules
 * lightning-types: scala code generation using protobuf's compiler (wire protocol)
 * lightning-core: actual implementation

-## Overview

-The general idea is to have an actor per channel, everything beeing non-blocking.

-A "blockchain watcher" is responsible for monitoring the blockchain, and sending events (eg. when the anchor is spent).

 ## Usage
 Run `Demo.scala` to have an example of: